 “The moment when creation became a dominant theme occurred during the Babylonian Exile.
 It was then the account that we have just heard-based, to be sure, on very ancient traditions-assumed its present form.”
 (In the Beginning, Eerdmans, 1995, 10-11)

-The rejection of the Bible’s creation account has opened the door wide to evolution within the ranks of Catholicism.
-For all its brag, Rome can’t still prove who wrote Hebrews, Job, or Esther, instead they pick and choose which they want to accept as inspired as if they are in an ice cream parlour.
-For instance, in 1955, the Pontifical Biblical Commission granted Catholics the complete freedom to believe Matthew did or did not write Matthew (Raymond Brown, The Birth of the Messiah, 1993, 45-46).
+This rejection of the Bible’s creation account has opened the door wide to evolution within the ranks of Catholicism.
+For all its brag, Rome can’t still prove who wrote the books of Hebrews, Job, or Esther, instead they pick and choose which they want to accept as inspired as if they are in an ice cream parlour.
+In 1955, the Pontifical Biblical Commission granted Catholics the complete freedom to believe Matthew did or did not write Matthew (Raymond Brown, The Birth of the Messiah, 1993, 45-46).

 The canon of the Bible is based on its divine inspiration.
 This inspiration bears witness within the readers who are themselves indwelt by the same Holy Spirit who inspired the writing of Scripture.
 God gave us the Bible – not a religious system.
 He used used the Jewish prophets to give us the OT and the apostles of Christ and their associates to give us the NT.
 If the Catholic church wasn’t needed to give us the Old Testament, then it was not needed to give us the New either.